JohnMoehrke/MHV-PGHD/input/pagecontent/StructureDefinition-VA.MHV.familymemberhistory-intro.md

 * must indicate the date being recorded
 * should have the family member's name or some alias
 * must have relationship between family member and patient
-* should have gender of the family member (administrative gender, not birth gender)
+* should have sex of the family member (birth sex)
 * should indicate if the family member is deceased
 * will have zero or more medical conditions using SNOMED-CT codes
+  * allow free-text entered conditions for those not listed
 * should have a note

 #### Coordination with current MyHealtheVet Family Health History